 HDFS 873 - International Perspectives on Children and Families

 Investigation of historical and modern conceptions of children and families in selected African, Asian, European, and Latin countries.
 Emphasis placed on the contribution of these populations to the changing ethnic portrait of America.
 Prereq: permission.

 HDFS 876 - Children, Adolescents and the Law

-This course is designed to familiarize students with the specialized laws and adjudicative systems that govern children, adolescents and families and reflect society's effort to balance competing interests and goals.
-It provides the chance to explore laws and processes that affect children and adolescents as they interact with their caregivers, families and society at large; permission.
+This course is designed to familiarize students with the specialized laws and legal systems that govern children, adolescents and families.
+Discussion will focus on society's efforts to balance competing interests and goals.
+The course provides the chance to explore laws and processes that affect children and adolescents as they interact with the court system, their caregivers, families and society at large.

 HDFS 894 - Families and the Law

 This course explores statutory law, case law and the judicial processes that affect families as members interact with each other and society.
 Students will become familiarized with the family court system and its role in regulating the family.